litesolutions/sonar-sslr-grappa/README.md

 }
 ```

-And there is even more than that.

 ## How this works

+### The parser

-In order to write a parser, you will need to extend `SonarParserBase`; this (abstract) parser
+In order to write a parser, you will need to extend `SonarParserBase`; this
+(abstract) parser implementation extends `ListeningParser<Token.Builder>`
-implementation extends `EventBusParser<Token.Builder>` (which, by the way, means you can register
+(which, by the way, means you can register any listener to your parser
-any listener to your parser implementation provided it has the necessary annotations; see
+implementation provided it has the necessary annotations; see
 [`EventBus`](http://docs.guava-libraries.googlecode.com/git-history/release/javadoc/com/google/common/eventbus/EventBus.html)).

 What you push is not a token directly but an instance of `Token.Builder`; all you have to do is use
-the method `pushToken(someTokenType)`, with `someTokenType` being an instance of `TokenType`.
+the method `pushToken(someTokenType)`, with `someTokenType` being an instance of
+`TokenType`.

 This method will grab the indices of the text matched by the _immediately preceding rule_ and
 produce a `Token.Builder` on the parser's stack (which is unwound when the parsing finishes).
 For